 But there is so much more.

-In the space of just three days, we found so many awesome Daytona Beach attractions, my son is already asking when we can go back again.
+In the space of just three days, we found so many awesome Daytona Beach attractions, my boys are already asking when we can go back again.
 These were our favorite Daytona Beach things to do, but I have no doubt there are enough things to do you could easily spend a week or longer visiting.

 But for us, a weekend getaway was the perfect amount of time to visit this great spot in Central Florida!

 Best Things to Do in Daytona Beach